-The Audit Committee maintains written procedures that require it to pre-approve the scope of all auditing services to be performed by the Company's independent registered public accounting firm.
+The Audit Committee is responsible for recommending the independent registered public accounting firm to serve as the Company's auditors each year and for monitoring the auditor's qualifications, performance and independence.
+The Audit Committee maintains written procedures that require it to preapprove the scope of all auditing services to be performed by the Company's independent registered public accounting firm.
 The Audit Committee's procedures prohibit the independent registered public accounting firm from providing any non-audit services unless the service is permitted under applicable law and is pre-approved by the Audit Committee or its Chair.
 Although applicable regulations waive these pre-approval requirements in certain limited circumstances, the Audit Committee reviews and pre-approves all non-audit services provided by KPMG LLP.
 The Audit Committee has determined that the provision of KPMG LLP's non-audit services is compatible with maintaining KPMG LLP's independence.